 Job Description for Staff Attorney 2

-The ABA Center on Children and the Law seeking to fill two new Staff Attorney 2 positions as part of our Capacity Building Center for Courts in the National Courts project area.
+The ABA Center on Children and the Law seeking to fill one new Staff Attorney 2 position as part of our Capacity Building Center for Courts in the National Courts project area.
 These attorneys will conduct substantive child welfare legal work for the Center’s grant funded projects.
 The role will include provision of technical assistance with state courts to manage a structured approach to system improvement including the implementation and evaluation of child welfare legal system reform efforts throughout the country.

 Principal Job Duties/Responsibilities

 - Advise on substantive child welfare law topics and make policy and practice recommendations as part of a national project.
 Includes contacts with government entities in state and federal government as well as extensive collaboration with other national legal organizations and partners.

 - Give presentations and trainings on child welfare law and public policy topics, facilitate stakeholder groups, design and deliver child welfare law content.